Did you know that diffusers have a lot in common with certain types of humidifiers? And yet at the same time, others are very different!

 - The moisture added to the air will promote healthy mucous tissues in your nose, sinuses, and other air passageways.

-- Essential oils can be great for relieving headaches, helping you sleep better (example: jasmine is great for this), or otherwise just enjoy your rest & relaxation more than you could otherwise.
+- Essential oils can be great for relieving headaches, helping you sleep better (for example: jasmine is great for this), or otherwise just enjoy your rest & relaxation more than you could otherwise.

 - Diffusers are very quiet but some have a very gentle & soothing sound you may enjoy while drifting off to sleep.